rudelm/rudelm.github.io/content/post/2018-11-21-configure-influxdb-to-store-its-data-in-a-different-folder.md

   wal-dir = "/mnt/databases/influxdb/wal"
 ```

-I&#8217;m using this to store the data on a NFS share [which is mounted automatically](http://centurio.net/2018/11/21/auto-mount-nfs-shares-on-raspbian/).
+I'm using this to store the data on a NFS share [which is mounted automatically](http://centurio.net/2018/11/21/auto-mount-nfs-shares-on-raspbian/).
 If you want to keep your existing data, move the existing content of /var/lib/influxdb to the new location.

 Make sure, that the new location is owned by influxdb user and group.